The 3 best Miele vacuums 2025 – high-performing, durable vacuum cleaners to suit every home

 Despite being the lower-range option in Miele's cordless lineup, the Miele Duoflex HX1 is one of the best cordless vacuums thanks to its almost flawless cleaning performance and more accessible price point.

 The Duoflex uses a universal floorhead that allows it to work as a great multi-surface vacuum without having to swap out the attachments each time you pass from one floor to another.
 I found it worked amazingly in our flour and sugar tests, which can bamboozle some of our most expensive and best robot vacuums.
-It didn't matter what surface I was vacuuming with the Miele, it excelled same either way.
+It didn't matter what surface I was vacuuming with the Miele; it excelled either way.

-It also means that you don't have to worry about vacuuming hardwood floors as the brushroll is safe to use on the delicate surface.
+It also means that you don't have to worry about vacuuming hardwood floors, as the brushroll is safe to use on the delicate surface.
 And surprisingly, the gentle brushes are still effective to deep clean carpets, as it easily vacuumed powders, large debris and pet hair from different-pile carpets in one or two passes, every time.

 When I tested the Duoflex in a local pet shelter, it vacuumed up more hair than I could visibly see (as evident from the massive amounts in the dustbin), and more than the Miele Triflex HX2, which is the more expensive counterpart to the Duoflex.

 Interestingly, the Miele Triflex HX2 is said to be the step-up from the Duoflex, and its cleaning performance is slightly improved compared to the Duoflex.
 But it costs hundreds more, and the Duoflex is lighter, more flexible to maneuver, and more effective when vacuuming pet hair.
-The Triflex did surpass the Duoflex when vacuuming dust, powders and large crumbs, and it does have a more premium feel to it, but I recommend the Duoflex to save yourself some money.
+The Triflex did surpass the Duoflex when vacuuming dust, powders, and large crumbs, and it does have a more premium feel to it, but I recommend the Duoflex to save yourself some money.

 The Duoflex did struggle a little to vacuum large pieces of debris on hard floors without flinging them around, but this can easily be avoided by removing the floorhead and using just the intake nozzle.
 The suction power is strong enough to clear messes in this way.